jeeseop/bayesian_team3/README.md

 ## manipulate target motion using wrench
 * This command is appling force, thus you have to command reverse force if you want to move target back to the field of view
 * I will try to make the command more automatic
-* force value can change, and also it can move upward/downward
+* force value can change, and also if you choose proper force, target will clime

 1. apply force